x-in-x/GAN-Painter/README.md

 Summary of notebooks:

 **[GAN-Painter].Preprocessing** - Loading Monet and photo data and converting it to training and testing sets.
-Theoretically we don't need a testing set for a GAN; however, we have selected one here for potential related model testing.
+Theoretically we don't need a testing set for a GAN; however, we have selected one here for potential related model testing.<br>
+(Note: *remaining notebooks are assumed to share kernel with Preprocessing*)

 **[GAN-Painter].GAN-blend** - Construction and training of the GAN model.
 This one gives the generator a kickstart with blended photos, and then feeds it through the hidden-layered generator.

+**[GAN-Painter].Autoencoder** - A simple autoencoder for Monet images.